11 Haircuts for Long Straight Hair That Add Volume

 Long, straight hair is effortlessly elegant and timeless, but sometimes it feels too predictable.
 If you’ve ever looked in the mirror and thought, "I need a change," the right haircut can make all the difference.
 A well-placed layer, a bold fringe, or a subtle reshape can add movement, volume, and personality without sacrificing length.

-In this guide, I’ll walk you through the best haircuts for long straight hair in 2025, covering everything from effortless styles to trendy, salon-favorite cuts—with expert tips to help you choose the perfect one.
+In this guide, I'll walk you through the best haircuts for long straight hair, covering everything from effortless styles to trendy, salon-favorite cuts, with expert tips to help you choose the perfect one.

 11 Haircuts for Long Straight Hair That Add Volume, Shape & Style